Forest Theater: 1930s to 1961 and closure

 During the Great Depression, Forest Theater accumulated debt.
 In 1934, it celebrated its 100th production, The Man Who Married a Dumb Wife by Anatole France, a comedy directed by Heron.
 In September 1936, Remsen's Inchling was presented again; which, together with a village fair at the theater grounds, helped reduced the theater's debt.

 WPA workers rebuilding Forest Theater in 1939.

 When repairs were needed and no local donors could be found, the theater looked into applying for WPA money.
-Funds were only available to government entities, and the private non-profit Arts and Crafts Club was not eligible.
+Funds were only available to government entities, and the private non-profit Club of Arts and Crafts was not eligible.
 In 1937, the Club deeded the theater to the City of Carmel-by-the-Sea to obtain WPA funds for major renovations, with the stipulation that the facility would be a public park and continue to offer outdoor performances.
 In 1939 the site became a Works Progress Administration (WPA) project, and Forest Theater was closed during the three years of renovations.
 The WPA rebuilt the outdoor theatre and created an indoor facility beneath the outdoor stage.
 The site re-opened in 1942 as The Carmel Shakespeare Festival, with Heron as its director.
 The festival offered Shakespeare, including Macbeth, Hamlet, Julius Caesar and As You Like It, as well as the works of Carmel authors, including the first local production of Robinson Jeffers' The Tower Beyond Tragedy.
 During World War II, mandatory blackouts were ordered for coastal towns and cities.
 The residents of Carmel participated and halted all Forest Theater activity, essentially closing the facility in 1943–44, and again in 1946.

 From 1947 to 1949, the facility resumed annual productions of Shakespeare and local authors.
 In 1949, Heron and twenty villagers started the first Forest Theater Guild, a community organization, to produce plays and help the city maintain the theater.
 In 1958, the city council also instituted an Arts Commission, charged with operation and maintenance of Forest Theater.
 Heron continued to write, direct, and star; in 1960, he finished his 50th year with the theater with his own play, Pharaoh.
 The Guild disbanded in 1961, and Forest Theater ceased most operations in 1961.
 By the mid-1960s, the Forest Theater Guild had closed and abandoned the facility, and, with a few minor exceptions, no plays were shown on the main stage.
 The city began to use the site for other purposes, such as Boy Scout camps.
 Heron died in 1968.